linode/docs/docs/security/install-openvas-on-ubuntu-16-04.md

 ## Configure a Proxy

-OpenVAS is designed to run on a local computer, not a remote server.
-Additionally, it only listens for connections on IPv6.
+OpenVAS runs best on a local computer, not a remote server.
+Additionally, it only listens for connections to the user interface on IPv6.
 To provide easy access to the manager, we'll install [nginx](https://www.nginx.com/) to use as a proxy.

 1. Install nginx: